Experienced Cincinnati, Ohio Workers' Compensation Attorney

 What Benefits are Covered Under Workers' Compensation in Ohio?

-Your benefits will depend on the extent of your injury and can include the following:
+Your workers’ compensation benefits will depend on the extent of your injury and can include any of the following:

 - Payment of medical bills